 TIP: Providing Electronic Proof of Auto Insurance

-All drivers are required to carry proof of auto insurance and law enforcement officers are authorized to inspect that proof during a traffic stop or while investigating a car accident.
+All drivers are required to carry proof of auto insurance, and law enforcement officers are authorized to inspect that proof during a traffic stop or while investigating a car accident.
 Until recently, officers only accepted a printed proof of insurance card or other insurance documentation.
-However in the past decade states across the US have passed laws allowing law enforcement officers to accept electronic proof of insurance.
-Today, in every state but New Mexico, electronic proof of insurance can be presented on a phone, tablet or other electronic device.
+However, in the past decade, states across the U.S. have passed laws allowing law enforcement officers to accept electronic proof of insurance.
+Today, in every state but New Mexico, electronic proof of insurance can be presented on a phone, tablet, or another electronic device.

 Unfortunately, insurance companies are notorious for denying and undervaluing claims.
 Before you take action because your claim has been denied, you need to carefully review your policy and the letter denying your claim.
 This letter will explain the insurance company’s reasoning.

-Insurance companies deny claims for many reasons.
+Insurance companies may deny claims—even those of their own policyholders—for many reasons.
 Some of the most common include:

 You may be tempted to skip an insurance premium if you’re facing tough financial times.
-However, insurance companies will cancel your coverage if they do not receive their premiums after a certain date.
+However, insurance companies can cancel your coverage if they do not receive their premiums after a certain date.

 Certain, seemingly small, changes could nullify your coverage.
-Be sure to let your insurer know if a new family member — such as your teenage child — starts driving your car.
-Your plan may not cover him or her if he or she gets into a crash.
+For example, be sure to let your insurer know if a new family member — such as your teenage child — starts driving your car.
+Your plan may not cover them if they get into a crash.

 You should also inform your provider about a new car purchase because it may affect your policy.
 Insurance companies usually offer a grace period of a few weeks, but if you wait too long, then you may not be covered in the event of an accident.

-If you’ve been injured in an accident but your claim has been denied, contact us for a free case evaluation.
-We work on a contingency-fee basis.
-You may be eligible to file a claim for medical costs, emotional distress and further damages.
-Fill out our free case evaluation form to see if you are eligible for a claim.
-An experienced auto accident attorney at Morris Bart will assist you in the evaluation process.
-Initial consultations are free.
-We have office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
-Call us at 1-800-537-8185 today!
+If you’ve been injured in an accident, but your claim has been denied, contact us for a free case evaluation.
+We work on a contingency-fee-basis.
+You may be eligible to file a claim for medical costs, emotional distress, and further damages.
+You can fill out our free case evaluation form to see if you are eligible for a claim.